shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 ## 3.6 CLI

-Since the FW Dump Me daemon is running on a seperate container (syncd), CLI will be provided by an additional thread communicating with the host with a socket.
-The thread is running on the docker, recieve and process requests from the host to trigger dump generating.
+Since the FW Dump Me daemon is running on a seperate container (syncd), CLI will be provided by an additional process communicating with the daemon with a socket.
+The CLI will start by sending a command with the host CLI ('show' script), it will recieve and send the requests to the daemon to trigger dump generating.

 Command to create a new dump:
 ```